 (iii) The Rajya Sabha also has no power over the Money Bills.
 The Money Bill is presented only in the Lok Sabha.
 The authority to decide whether a Bill is a Money Bill or not also lies with the Speaker of Lok Sabha.
 The Rajya Sabha can debate and discuss the bill, and provide recommendations, but cannot amend or reject it.
 The Bill must be returned to the Lok Sabha within 14 days with or without recommendations.

-(iv) The Finance Bill, pertaining to Article 110 of the Constitution, can only be introduced in the Lok Sabha.
+(iv) The Finance Bill, about Article 110 of the Constitution, can only be introduced in the Lok Sabha.
 However, the voting powers on Finance Bills are the same for both houses.

 (v) The Difference between Lok Sabha and Rajya Sabha also pertains to the committees under them.
 In the case of a Joint Sitting of the Parliament, the Speaker of the Lok Sabha presides over the session.
 In case of his absence, the Deputy Speaker of Lok Sabha and in his absence, the Deputy Speaker of Rajya Sabha presides over the session.
 The Chairman of Rajya Sabha (i.e. The Vice President of India) never presides over the session.
 The rules and procedures of the proceedings are in accordance with that of Lok Sabha and not Rajya Sabha.
 Moreover, if a bill is introduced in the Joint Sitting, the Lok Sabha, owing to its numerical superiority (with its strength being more than double that of the upper house), is at an advantage.